ryanwang520/api-docs/source/includes/_integrations.md

 - Use the **[ArcSite Project Create API](#create-project)** to generate an ArcSite Project using information from an I360 Appointment.
 - Associate an I360 Appointment with a specific ArcSite Project through [Associate I360 Appointment with ArcSite Project](#associate-i360-appointment-with-arcsite-project).

-<aside class='notice'>Completing the Basic Standard Integration equips you with key features like auto-syncing Drawing PDFs, updating Sales data in I360 Appointments, and setting Appointment statuses to "Sold."
+<aside class='notice'>Completing the Basic Standard Integration equips you with key features like auto-syncing Drawing PDFs, updating Sales data in I360 Appointments, and setting Appointment statuses to "<strong>Sold</strong>".
 No extra custom development is needed; these features come out-of-the-box with ArcSite.
 </aside>

 ### Validating the Integration